A comprehensive guide for everything you need to know to start 5S in the workplace

 Escalating instances of customer complaints is a red flag that businesses can’t afford to ignore.
 With the most common complaints being about product and service quality, 5S Lean’s workplace-centered approach can help workers focus on consistently delivering on customer expectations.

-Though the majority of successful companies who use 5S are in manufacturing, 5S Lean is versatile enough to benefit just about any type of operation regardless of size and industry.
+Though a number of successful companies who use 5S are in manufacturing, 5S Lean is versatile enough to benefit just about any type of operation regardless of size and industry.
 Here are some general business benefits of implementing the 5S Lean methodology:

 Evident in the name itself, 5S Lean aims to “trim the fat” from business operations so the relevant process and components that remain can operate at maximum capacity.